 And, you know, just on the opportunity pieces there.
 I mean, ecosystems been around for a while now, is there any spot in the ecosystem obviously, that, you know, there may be something you’re working on that you want to keep to yourself, but something that you think, God, I wish somebody would come in and do this because there’s an opportunity here?

 Scott Shatford 1:07:38

 Good question.
 Good question.
-I think you know, with all of these companies, you know, Airbnb, really, what is it at the end of the day, it’s just a brand.
-It’s just, it’s just a place to go book, a vacation rental, and you don’t have to go into Airbnb.
+I think you know, with all of these companies, you know, AirBNB, really, what is it at the end of the day, it’s just a brand.
+It’s just, it’s just a place to go book, a vacation rental, and you don’t have to go into AirBNB.
 It’s just all about our distribution network.
 There’s always room for disruption, right?
 Like you look Get Expedia, booking.com is you know 10s of billions of dollars a company’s basically just because they’re smarter paying for ads and like getting on the first page of Google search results so there’s always a huge opportunity and being able to disintermediate that stuff consolidate supply across three platforms create a new place to see and view and book properties that are offered these main brands and so and you can always charge really good commission’s on that if you can get it done right.
-So that’s, that’s what the big opportunities are is there’s no reason this is a three horse race.
-It’s just because why why is Airbnb unique?
+So that’s, that’s what the big opportunities are is there’s no reason this a three-horse race.
+It’s just because why is AirBNB unique?
 This supply is not exclusive to them.
-It’s not that you can’t go find that same property and verbo or book it directly to go to the kasa.com and so I’ll leave it there but like yeah, marketing distribution, everybody’s trying to get away from having to be reliant on Airbnb or be reliant on VRBO every is looking for independence just like the hotels.
+It’s not that you can’t go find that same property and VRBO or book it directly to go to the kasa.com and so I’ll leave it there but like yeah, marketing distribution, everybody’s trying to get away from having to be reliant on AirBNB or be reliant on VRBO every is looking for independence just like the hotels.
 Don’t want to pay 20% of booking.com for a booking, there always be opportunities if you can sell distribute properties at cheaper price…

 Sean O’Toole 1:09:09